EPA Won't Enforce R-410A Installation Ban for Now, But AIM Act Threshold Drops to 15 Pounds

 Two moves from the EPA in opposite directions — and HVAC contractors need to track both.

-Second, the tightening: the AIM Act's expanded regulations lowered the leak-tracking and repair threshold from 50 pounds to 15 pounds of HFC refrigerant.
+Second, the tightening: under the AIM Act's Emissions Reduction and Reclamation rule (40 CFR Part 84, Subpart C), leak-repair requirements now apply to appliances with a full charge of 15 or more pounds of HFC refrigerant as of January 1, 2026.
 A standard residential split system with R-410A contains 6-12 pounds — below the line.
 But multi-zone systems, light commercial rooftop units, and VRF systems routinely exceed 15 pounds.
 Those systems now require formal leak tracking, annual rate calculations, and mandatory repairs within 30 days if the leak rate exceeds applicable thresholds.

-Short version: keep selling and installing R-410A equipment.
-The transition to R-454B and R-32 continues — manufacturers are bringing low-GWP product lines to market — but there's no cliff date forcing an immediate switch for residential installations.
+Short version: for now you can keep selling and installing R-410A equipment without federal enforcement of the install ban, but the ban is still on the books.
+The transition to R-454B and R-32 continues — manufacturers are bringing low-GWP product lines to market — but EPA's enforcement discretion removes the immediate federal cliff date for residential installations while the rule is reconsidered.

 Why it matters: Equipment distributors were caught between manufacturer production schedules and the original ban deadline.
 Some had already shifted inventory allocations toward R-454B systems that contractors weren't yet trained to install.
-The rollback gives everyone breathing room — manufacturers, distributors, and contractors.
+The enforcement pause gives everyone breathing room — manufacturers, distributors, and contractors.

-What it doesn't mean: The HFC phasedown under the AIM Act is still in effect.
-R-410A production allocations will decrease according to the phasedown schedule (40% reduction by 2029, 80% by 2034 versus the 2011-2013 baseline).
+What it doesn't mean: The prohibition has not been repealed — EPA has only said it won't prioritize enforcement, and state or local codes may still require the switch.
+The HFC phasedown under the AIM Act is also still in effect.
+R-410A production and consumption allocations will decrease according to the phasedown schedule: a 70% reduction by 2029 (production and consumption capped at 30% of the 2011-2013 baseline), 80% by 2034, and 85% by 2036.
 R-410A will get more expensive over time.
-The transition is happening — it's just not happening via a hard installation ban.
+The transition is happening — it's just not happening via a federally enforced installation ban right now.

 The 15-Pound Threshold: Who's Affected